yikunh/BinCrypto/README.md

 		*	 The results are considered to be consistent with those in **Table 3** on **Page 17** of the paper.
 		*	It is noteworthy that the results are not exactly the same as those in the paper because the emulation is performed with random values as the input.
 	*	Detailed results are in: `(root)/output/x64_libcl347_gcc114_O3_vs_x64_libcl347_gcc114_O0/`
-		*	**log/**: the directory that stores the similarity score of every REF function comparing to the TAR function, one `.txt` file for each TAR function
+		*	**log/**: the directory that stores the similarity score of every REF function compared to the TAR function, one `.txt` file per TAR function
 			*	Each file is named as that of a TAR function.
 			*	Each line of a file is a REF function and the similarity score with the TAR function.
 			*	For example,
+			    ```bash
+			    # the similarity scores to compare idea_encrypto of x64_libcl347_gcc114_O3 to all functions of x64_libcl347_gcc114_O0
+			    # the results are sorted in the descending order according to the scores
+			    # finally, the reference function idea_encrypt is correctly matched with the highest score of 0.478273
+			    $ cat ./output/x64_libcl347_gcc114_O3_vs_x64_libcl347_gcc114_O0/log/idea_encrypt.txt | head
+			     idea_encrypt 	 score : 0.478273.
+			     appendContentListItem 	 score : 0.079680.
+			     deleteSessionInfo 	 score : 0.077779.
+			     checkMissingInfo 	 score : 0.069746.
+			     copyPkiUserToCertReq 	 score : 0.062339.
+			     SHA1_Final 	 score : 0.062305.
+			     endTrustInfo 	 score : 0.062241.
+			     ec_GFp_simple_invert 	 score : 0.061729.
+			     deriveTLS12 	 score : 0.055556.
+			     importPKCS1 	 score : 0.055556.
+			    ```
 		*	**false_positives.log**:  false positives of the analysis
 		*	**result.log**: the overview of the analysis results
 		*	**single_match.log**: the TAR functions achieve the single match